 Admire Tegenungan Waterfall

-- Cost: 15,000 IDR Entrance
+• Cost: 15,000 IDR Entrance

-- Location: Jalan Ir.
+• Location: Jalan Ir.
 Sutami, Kemenuh, Sukawati, Sukawati, Gianyar, Bali 80581, Indonesia

 If you ask anyone what are the best places to visit in Ubud and what to do in Ubud the answer will almost always be waterfalls!
-Tengenungan waterfall is one of the many beautiful waterfalls in Ubud and is a hot place to visit for all the adventure travelers.
-It is located 30 minutes from Ubud in the direction of Bali’s capital, Denpasar.
-The drive to the falls is stunning, the streets are paved and there are stretches of stunning rice fields to admire along the way.
+Tengenungan waterfall is one of the many beautiful waterfalls in Ubud and is a hot place to visit for all adventure travelers.

 At the entrance of the waterfall, you will find a booth to pay for entrance tickets and parking tickets.
 You can then park and start the short 5-minute walk to the waterfall.
 The walk itself is beautiful.
-Within the dense jungle of Bali, and the powerful waterfall is a sight to see.
+Within the dense jungle of Bali, the powerful waterfall is a sight to see.

 If you want to enjoy the waterfall with fewer people be sure to arrive early in the morning as this is when the least amount of people are here.
 Warning: it does get very busy as the day goes on.